logo

 • How many contact teaching hours are there? - This will help you assess how much time you’ll actually spend in the classroom learning from an expert, rather than independent study and self-directed group learning sessions.

-• What’s the difference between the course I’ve applied for and similar courses? - When applying for your course, you may have noticed that there are many related courses, or even combined courses that you can choose from.
+• What’s the difference between the course I’ve applied for and similar courses? - When applying for your course, you may have noticed that there are many related courses or even combined courses that you can choose from.
 E.g. ‘English Literature & Creative Writing’ versus pure ‘Creative Writing.’
 You can ask the advisor about what this means in a practical context, e.g. does it mean you have greater flexibility over which modules you can choose?
 Ensuring you’ve picked the right course.

 • What are some of the most popular modules for students to take? - Finding out which modules are most popular among students will give you an idea of the types of content you might expect to cover during your course – these are modules that will most likely run over the next academic year due to high interest and demand.

 • What support networks are available at the university? - University can be a challenging experience for some students.
-Moving away from home, embarking on a potentially new subject, managing your own finances - it all comes with new changes that some find difficult.
+Moving away from home, embarking on a potentially new subject, managing your finances – it all comes with new changes that some find difficult.
 You want to make sure that if you need it, your university will have appropriate support available to you.

 Firstly, you want to check to see if you will be required to complete anything in addition to your interview on the day.
 For example, if you’re applying for a degree in Theatre Studies, will you also need to prepare a five-minute monologue for the day?
 Likewise, if you’re applying to study Mathematics, have they informed you that you’ll be taking part in a test on the day that you need to revise for?
 (In which case, you should also take a pen and paper along with you, just in case!)